Student Financial Management Center

 First-time borrowers in the Federal Direct Loan program must complete entrance counseling prior to the first loan disbursement.
-A link to directions for completion of this requirement can be found on the Financial Aid website.
+A link to directions for completion of this requirement can be found on the Student Financial Services website.

 Grants and scholarships

 Grants and scholarships are awarded without any expectation of repayment.
 Most grants are reserved for students with the greatest financial need.
 Most scholarships are based on merit.
 Selected programs include:

 - Federal Pell Grant